Reuh/candran/README.md

 	You can choosed to run only the preprocessor or compile using the ```-preprocess``` and ```-compile``` flags.

+	The ```-ast``` flag is also available for debugging, and will disable preprocessing, compiling and file writing, and instead directly dump the AST generated from the input file(s) to stdout.

 	* example uses :

 		````canc foo.can````